 This mobile application serves as an online farmers market, allowing farmers to sell their surplus produce directly to customers in their local area.
 By connecting farmers with customers seeking fresh and organic vegetables at a lower cost, Growmore helps to eliminate waste and promote sustainability in the supply chain.
 With our platform, consumers can enjoy the benefits of locally grown produce, free of preservatives and other harmful additives.

 To enhance my primary research, I conducted four in-depth, face-to-face interviews aimed at comprehending the challenges encountered by local farmers who participate in the farmers' market to sell their produce directly to the consumers.
 Additionally, determine whether the local farmers are grappling with any surplus produce from the market.
 I recorded all the interviews in audio format for future reference.
+Link to the entire interview guide: Interview Guide

 I came across some significant findings that enhanced my comprehension of the farmers' motives, their produce, and their selling encounters with nearby customers.
 Notable observations from the market interviews comprised: -

 After gaining a general understanding of the pain points experienced by 50% of the stakeholders, I proceeded to focus on understanding the needs, shopping habits, and patterns of the remaining 50%.
 To gather quantitative data, I designed a survey that was distributed to local grocery shoppers in Boston.
 The responses provided valuable insights into the perspectives of users when it comes to purchasing groceries.
+Link to the entire survey guide: Survey Guide

 Based on the responses received from the survey, I was able to identify several key findings that provided me with a greater understanding of consumers' motivations, expectations, and preferences when shopping for groceries.
 Some noteworthy observations from the survey include: